Creating a CV

 5. If your employer is not so well known, it is advisable to describe it in 1-2 sentences

-6. Depending on the level of study (specially assessment or Bachelor), your "student jobs" (e.g. checkout at Migros, service in the restaurant) are relevant professional experience and we recommend mentioning it.
+6. Depending on the level of study, your "student jobs" (e.g. checkout at Migros, service in the restaurant) are relevant professional experiences and we recommend mentioning them.

-7. Please no: Listing employers names without a detailed description of the activities.
+7. Please don't just list former employers without a detailed description of the activities.

 Extracurricular experience

-3. Please don't: Do not list any hobbies, these will come later in the CV
+3. Do not list any hobbies, these will come later in the CV

 Language and IT skills

-This is about the representation of skills.
+This is about the representation of your hard skills.
 Please note the following:

-1. Very important: Please evaluate your knowledge honestly and realistically.
+1. Please evaluate your knowledge honestly and realistically.
 It may be that your skills are examined more closely during the application process.

 2. You are welcome to enclose diplomas and certificates.

-3. Please no: List of basic knowledge that is not relevant for the position.
+3. No list of basic knowledge that is not relevant for the position.

 Hobbies and interest

-Here you have the possibility to tell more about yourself and your personality by listing hobbies and interests.
+Here you have the possibility to show more of yourself and your personality by listing hobbies and interests.
 Please note the following:

 1. We recommend listing up to max.
-5 hobbies and interests that are relevant to you.
-With this you complement a personality profile.
-In addition, these points often help to be “icebreakers” or “small talk” topics during the interview.
+5 hobbies and interests.
+With this you can present a more well-rounded personality.
+Additionally, these points often help to break the ice during interviews or provide topics for small talk.

-3. Don’ts: List only hobbies and interests that you are really passionate about.
+3. List only hobbies and interests that you are really passionate about.

 CV templates